 - Manual: this button is the standard pressure cooker setting.
 It defaults to high pressure (which is a pressure of 10.2-11.6 psi and a temperature of 239°F-244°F), but the pressure can also be adjusted to low if needed by pressing the “pressure” button.
-Most foods can be cooked on this setting, except for rice and yogurt.
+Most foods can be cooked in this setting, except for rice and yogurt.

 - Saute: this button helps you give your meat a good sear and your vegetables a nice saute, bringing out the flavors even more before you throw them in the pressure cooker.
-There are three temperature ranges that you can choose from: “normal” (320-349°F), “more” (347-410°F), and “less” (275-302°F), which you can toggle between by pressing “adjust.”
+There are three temperature ranges that you can choose from “normal” (320-349°F), “more” (347-410°F), and “less” (275-302°F), which you can toggle between by pressing “adjust”.

 - Keep Warm/Cancel: this button stops the process of whatever the Instant Pot is doing at the moment.
-It can be used if you forget to throw in an ingredient, or if you think the food is done before it is done cooking.
+It can be used if you forget to throw in an ingredient, or if you think the food is done before it is actually done.
 If you press the button a second time, it will switch over to keep warm mode (somewhere in the temperature range of 145-172°F).
 Another unique feature is when it is done with its selected cooking program, the Instant Pot will automatically switch to “Keep Warm” for up to 99 hours!

-- Pressure: this button changes the pressure for almost every setting, with the exception of “saute,” “slow cook,” and “yogurt.”
+- Pressure: this button changes the pressure for almost every setting, with the exception of “saute,” “slow cook,” and “yogurt“.